Clamentos/FabRISC/src/spec/Section6.typ

         [Helper register bank],

         [This bank houses the helper registers which, as mentioned earlier, can be used for debugging, address range checks and triggering exceptions.
-These registers are all WLEN bits wide and their operating mode can be programmed via an extra 8-bits attached to each of them.
+These registers are all WLEN bits wide and their operating mode can be programmed via an additional 8-bits attached to each of them.
 The HLPR module requires the implementation of this bank, some special instructions (see section 7 for more information) and some exception events.
-It is important to note that these registers are considered "global" and are not scoped, that is, they are visible to anyone at any time regardless of the privilege.
+It is important to note that these registers are considered "global" and are not scoped, that is, they are visible to any process at any time regardless of the privilege, however, they are hart private.
 The operating modes are the following:],

         align(center, table(

             columns: (10fr, 90fr),
             inset: 8pt,
-            align: (x, y) => (center + horizon, left + horizon).at(x),
+            align: (x, y) => (right + horizon, left + horizon).at(x),
             stroke: 0.75pt,
+            fill: (_, y) => if(calc.rem(y, 2) == 0) { rgb("#eaeaea") },

             [#align(center, [*Code*])], [#align(center, [*Description*])],